ctechfilmuniversity/ctechfilmuniversity.github.io/__content/readme.md

 In the folder "__content" all posts are kept in separate folders, beginning with the publishing date, followed by its project name, e.g. "2020-03-23-example-project".

 Files within that folder can be edited, commited and pushed.
-Github will automatically publish the changes after a few minutes.
+Github will automatically publish the changes after a few minutes, when your pull request has been approved and merged.

 ### 3.2 Deleting posts
 In order to delete a post, files in three different folders have to be deleted: